9 April 2015 – Global Marketing News

 The i3 model can travel 229km on one charge, while the i3 Range Extender model can travel 300km on one charge.

-Yahoo Japan has the largest share of search queries in Japan, with over 60% of the market share.
+Yahoo Japan has a large share of search queries in Japan.
 Failing to use Yahoo Japan therefore means that you could be missing out on at least one-third of the market's opportunities.
 Sponsored search is Yahoo Japan's paid search advertising platform specifically designed for the Japanese audience, allowing you to target by location, time and date, and giving you insights into Japanese consumer habits.
 We will set up a PPC account for you on Yahoo Japan, enabling you to run your paid search campaigns and access valuable data to help strengthen your presence in the region.

 Online takeaway ordering growing faster than global GDP